dtolnay/sha1dir/README.md

 - For directories — the one byte `'d'`, and the path length / path / mode.

+Unknown filetypes are fatal without the `--ignore-unknown-filetypes` command line option.

 The resulting checksum is 160 bits wide like SHA-1.

 <br>